-The Income Securities Portfolio and the Wholesale NZ Fixed Interest Portfolio, a wholesale fund offered by the Booster Investment Scheme, (together the 'Lenders') lend to the Booster KiwiSaver Scheme Geared Growth Fund (see 'Related Party Transactions" on page 26 and 27 of this document).
+The Income Securities Portfolio, the Wholesale NZ Fixed Interest Portfolio, and the Wholesale Corporate Bond Portfolio (together the 'Lenders') lend to the Booster KiwiSaver Scheme Geared Growth Fund (see 'Related Party Transactions" on page 23 and 24 of this document).
+The Wholesale NZ Fixed Interest Portfolio and the Wholesale Corporate Bond Portfolio are wholesale funds offered by the Booster Investment Scheme.
 The Supervisor of the respective Lenders, Public Trust, has entered into a Pari Passu Deed agreeing to give the Lenders equal ranking of their respective security interests in the Geared Growth Fund.
-Whilst both the Lenders have equal priority over the Geared Growth Fund assets, the risk to the Lenders of a default occurring and not receiving loan repayments is reduced because the Geared Growth Fund's total borrowings are limited to 50% of its net asset value.
-See the Booster KiwiSaver Scheme Statement of Investment Policy and Objectives (SIPO) for further information on the Geared Growth Fund, This can be found on the scheme register on the Disclose website, www.disclose-register.companiesoffice.govt.nz.
+Whilst all Lenders have equal priority over the Geared Growth Fund assets, the risk to the Lenders of a default occurring and not receiving loan repayments is reduced because the Geared Growth Fund's total borrowings are limited to 50% of its net asset value.
+See the Booster KiwiSaver Scheme Statement of Investment Policy and Objectives (SIPO) for further information on the Geared Growth Fund.
+This can be found on the scheme register on the Disclose website, www.disclose-register.companiesoffice.govt.nz.